SmartBear/readyapi4j/modules/cucumber/modules/bdd4oas/README.md

 ## Running with JUnit

 Since the OASBackend is discovered by the Cucumber runtime you can run your tests as usual with JUnit.
-First add the this dependency to your maven project:
+First add the this dependency to your maven project (it includes the cucumber-jvm 4.7.x runtime):

 ```xml
 ...